 A first-class expedition through Colorado’s scenic mountain ranges, this unforgettable journey takes an intimate group of travelers aboard five renowned heritage railways, including the Durango & Silverton Narrow Gauge Railroad in the luxurious Silver Vista Car, putting Colorado on display like never before.

-Some of the most impressive scenery in the continental United States beckons on this 9-day tour through Colorado.
-The state’s rich history and storied views come to life through excursions aboard upgraded heritage railcars and extra services on five historic trains: the Georgetown Loop Railroad, the Durango & Silverton Narrow Gauge Railroad, the Cumbres & Toltec Scenic Railroad, the Rio Grande Scenic Railroad and the Royal Gorge Route Railroad.
+Some of the most impressive scenery in the continental United States beckons on this 10-day tour through Colorado.
+The state’s rich history and storied views come to life through excursions aboard upgraded heritage railcars and extra services on five historic trains: the Georgetown Loop Railroad, the Durango & Silverton Narrow Gauge Railroad, the Cumbres & Toltec Scenic Railroad, Royal Gorge Route Railroad and the Pikes Peak Cog Railroad.
 Railway experts, overflowing with knowledge about the routes, rolling stock and regions the trains move through, offer invaluable insights throughout the tour, and the small group atmosphere afforded by this journey allows each experience to be enjoyed to the fullest extent.

 Our railway adventure begins in Denver, where the Old West collides with modern luxuries.
-The tour continues on, with two days each in Colorado Springs, Durango and Alamosa.
-We even visit the charming resort town of Manitou Springs before the tour concludes.
+The tour continues on, with overnights in Palisades, Durango, Alamosa and Colorado Springs.
 Along the way, we enjoy deluxe motorcoach transportation between destinations and exciting experiences, such as a bus tour up to the summit of Pikes Peak.
 With boarding in some of the region’s most renowned hotels, first-class amenities and wonderful dining opportunities, immerse yourself in the beauty of Colorful Colorado.
 All aboard for this once-in-a-lifetime expedition of Colorado’s railways.

 - Scenic rail excursion aboard the Georgetown Loop Railroad in the Parlor Car